Speckled Wood (Pararge aegeria)

 Nectar Sources

-Adults feed primarily on honeydew or sap.
+Adults feed primarily on honeydew or sap, rarely on flowers.

 UK Conservation Status